awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v3.md

 `Networks`
 The network information for the container, such as the network mode and IP address\.
 This parameter is omitted if no network information is defined\.

+`ClockDrift`
+The information about the difference between the reference time and the system time\.
+`ReferenceTime`
+The basis of clock accuracy\.
+Amazon ECS uses the Coordinated Universal Time \(UTC\) global standard through NTP, for example `2021-09-07T16:57:44Z`\.
+`ClockErrorBound`
+The measure of clock error, defined as the offset to UTC\.
+This error is the difference in milliseconds between the reference time and the system time\.
+`ClockSynchronizationStatus`
+Indicates whether the most recent synchronization attempt between the system time and the reference time was successful\.
+The valid values are `SYNCHRONIZED` and ` NOT_SYNCHRONIZED`\.

 `ExecutionStoppedAt`
 The time stamp for when the tasks `DesiredStatus` moved to `STOPPED`\.
 This occurs when an essential container moves to `STOPPED`\.